benmarwick/olympicdamboundaries/README.md

 ### Overview of contents

 This repository is our research compendium for our analysis of xxxx.
-The compendium contains all data, code, and text associated with the publication.
+The compendium contains all code, and text associated with the publication (data are not included for reasons explained in the manuscript).
 The `Rmd` files in the `analysis/paper/` directory contain details of how all the analyses reported in the paper were conducted, as well as instructions on how to rerun the analysis to reproduce the results.
 The `data/` directory in the `analysis/` directory contains all the raw data.

 ### The supplementary files

 The `analysis/` directory contains:

 -   the manuscript as submitted (in MS Word format) and it's Rmd source file
--   all the data files (in CSV format, in the `data/` directory)
 -   supplementary information source files (in R markdown format) and executed versions
 -   all the figures that are included in the paper (in the `figures/` directory)